The Future of IoT - Version 2 Q&A with Wiliot CEO

 We know you can't wait to listen to the entire interview, but until you clear your calendar or jump on your Peloton, we asked our friend and a previous guest on Mr. Beacon Adam Hanft to summarize the conversation, while making Tal and I sound a bit more adroit.
 It’s not a transcript, it’s the Q&A as we might have spoken it if either of us had grown up in front of a keyboard, with a pencil behind our ears in the classic newsroom style.

 Wiliot – the generously-funded and pioneering start-up that is transforming the IoT – is poised to introduce its V2.
-This combination of an advanced IoT Pixel tag, with more range and lower cost, is the hardware nucleus of a new Cloud Platform that will enable the IoT to scale to trillions.
+This combination of an advanced IoT Pixels tag, with more range and lower cost, is the hardware nucleus of a new Cloud Platform that will enable the IoT to scale to trillions.
 Continual hardware and software innovation is the DNA of Wiliot’s IoT.

 This interview between Tal Tamir – co-founder and CEO of Wiliot – and Wiliot's SVP Marketing, Steve Statler, promises to be enlightening and cheerily provocative.

 SS: Tal, let’s start with this – How would you define a “smart thing”?

 TT: It’s endless.
 It goes from an insulin injection to a zucchini.
 At the core of how we create smart things are the tags that we attach to them.
 Tiny compute devices we call Wiliot’s IoT Pixels.
 They’re battery-free and communicate through Bluetooth.
 Of course, things aren’t static – they are changing locations constantly.
 As their environments and circumstances change, we communicate conditions like temperature, humidity.
 More will come – like lighting!